haskell-distributed/distributed-process/tutorials/1ch.md

 Receiving works the opposite way, blocking the caller until a message matching the expected type arrives in our (conceptual) mailbox.
-If multiple messages of that type are present in the mailbox, they're be returned in FIFO order, if not, the caller is blocked until a message arrives that can be decoded to the correct type.
+If multiple messages of that type are present in the mailbox, they'll be returned in FIFO order.
+If not, the caller is blocked until a message arrives that can be decoded to the correct type.

 Let's spawn two processes on the same node and have them talk to each other.